python-caldav/caldav/docs/source/index.rst

 on a calendar invite (which involves fetching the invite from the server, editing the calendar data and putting it to the server).

-This library should make it trivial to fetch an event, modify the date and save it back to the server - but to do that it's also needed to support RFC 5545 (icalendar).
+This library should make it trivial to fetch an event, modify the data and save it back to the server - but to do that it's also needed to support RFC 5545 (icalendar).
 It's outside the scope of this library to implement logic for parsing and modifying RFC 5545, instead we